Swiss quality and tradition for more than 130 years

-Hero was affected by the shortages and scarcity of the war years.
-To ensure that supplies continued, Swiss housewives were encouraged to wash and return empty containers for re-use.
-Due to sugar rationing Hero developed a conserve with less sugar and a higher fruit content, creating one of Hero’s most popular brands - Hero Delicia.
+The shortages and scarcity of raw material during the war years affected Hero products.
+To ensure that supplies continued, Swiss housewives were encouraged to wash and return empty containers for re-use – a sort of recycling process.
+Due to sugar rationing, Hero developed a conserve with less sugar and a higher fruit content, creating one of Hero’s most popular brands – Hero Delicia, which is still available today.
 This premium conserve range has 60% fruit content and a lower sugar content than standard conserves.

 1946 - 1994